mayuri-ovino/mayuri-ovino.github.io/_posts/welcome-to-jekyll/2025-02-11-metatableac-introduction.md

 3.  **Performance**: Minimal overhead compared to other external anti-cheat solutions.
 4.  **Stealth**: Difficult for cheaters to detect and bypass.

-## Conclusion
+## TL;DR

-MetatableAC represents an innovative approach to game security, particularly suited for Lua-based games.
-By leveraging the language's built-in features, developers can create a robust, integrated anti-cheat system.
-However, it should be part of a broader security strategy, combined with server-side validations and other anti-cheat measures for comprehensive protection.
+MetatableAC is an anti-cheat methodology that uses Lua's functionality to monitor, control, and protect game-critical data and operations.
+It represents an innovative approach to game security, particularly suited for Lua-based games.
+By leveraging the language's built-in features, developers can uphold their games integrity.

 ## Purchasing